 There are several optional parameters associated with this command.
 The -help flag displays the command's syntax and provides a brief description of how to use its options.
 The -w flag directs Legion to direct the command's output to your tty object.
 Note that if you have not created or set a tty object for your current window, you will not be able to see the command's output and an error message will appear.
-Use the legion_tty command to set a tty as an environmental variable:
+You can use the legion_create_object command to create a tty object, and the legion_set_tty command to set the tty as an environmental variable:

 The -a flag allows you to specify the type of platform the program requires.
 Note that the possible architectures are limited.
 At the moment they are: